kirbydesign/designsystem/.github/ISSUE_TEMPLATE/component-request.md

 - [ ] Describe any deadlines for the issue - eg. X needs this done by Y date, to be used in Z sprint.
 Suggest a milestone for the issue.
 The `Not Prioritized` label will be removed by the Kirby team.

 *NOT UX Refined*
 - [ ] Make sure the new Component, has a name, can be found in Zeplin, and is used in minimum one reviewed screen.
-Remove NOT UX Refined label and add links to Zeplin.
+Remove the `NOT UX Refined` label and add links to Zeplin.

 *NOT Tech Refined*
 - [ ] Sketch a solution in technical terms, that is how will the component by build - eg. build it from scratch or build using X Ionic component.
 Call for a brief meeting or spend enough time with someone from @kirbydesign/kirby-guild to get a "go ahead".
 Remove NOT Tech Refined label.